Editors-in-Chief Spotlight

 Biography

-Prof. Guozheng Liu, a Senior Research Engineer and graduate of Peking University, is the former Director of the Solid Waste and Chemicals Management Technical Center of the Ministry of Ecology and Environment of China.
-He has long been engaged in environmental management and technical support related to solid waste, hazardous waste, chemicals, and emerging contaminants, with extensive experience and recognized contributions in these fields.
-He has led or contributed to a number of major national research projects in ecology and environment, and has played a key role in the development of national regulations, policies, plans, standards, and technical systems.
-He has led several key national research initiatives and presided over the development of national environmental policies and technical frameworks.
-He is dedicated to advancing the 'Zero-Waste City' model, waste-to-resource innovation, and environmental risk control.
-He has published multiple academic papers and edited several monographs and technical guidelines, contributing to policy innovation, technological advancement, and sector development in China’s solid waste and chemicals management.
+Prof. Guozheng Liu previously served as Director of the Solid Waste and Chemicals Management Technology Center of the Ministry of Ecology and Environment of China and Vice Chairman of the National Expert Advisory Committee for "Zero-Waste City" Construction.
+He has long been engaged in environmental management and technological research related to solid waste, hazardous waste, chemicals, and emerging pollutants, possessing rich experience and making outstanding contributions.
+Prof. Liu has led or participated in numerous major national-level scientific research projects in the field of ecological environment, playing a crucial role in the construction of national laws, policies, plans, standards, and technical systems.
+He has led several important national-level scientific research projects and presided over the formulation of national environmental policies and technical frameworks; he is committed to promoting the construction of "Zero-Waste City," the utilization of high-value resources from solid waste, and environmental risk prevention and control.
+He has published numerous academic papers and several monographs, making significant contributions to policy innovation, technological progress, and industry development in the field of solid waste and chemical environmental management in China.

 Prof. Dr.